scikit-learn/administrative/sprint_nips_2011/proposal.rst

 10 commits during the 0.9 development period.
 Each new feature is developed collaboratively using pull request and code review [#]_ .
 The level if collaborative work in the project is, in our experience,
-exceptional: feature additions are improve through a iterative effort involving many contributors.
+exceptional: feature additions are improved through a iterative effort involving many contributors.
 The project is management on an open-governance model: features are contributed without any explicit soliciting.